 Refueling within two hours of a workout is crucial for recovery.
 Carbohydrates replenish the stored energy your muscles used, and protein helps repair the small tears in your muscles that exercise creates, says Alissa Rumsey, MS, RD, CDN, CSCS, spokesperson for the Academy of Nutrition and Dietetics.
 Aim for 15 to 20 grams of protein for prime recovery, says Crandall.
 “That protein, when it comes back in, is helping you replenish and re-heal that muscle so you get growth instead of being degraded,” she says.
 “If you’re not refueling, it’s breaking down further.”

 Or you eat too soon

 Exercise tends to suppress your hunger initially, but later in the day your hunger hormones will surge, says Rumsey.
 If you eat a snack within an hour of a workout just because you think you should, you might end up eating double.
 “That immediate post-workout snack is just additional calories,” she says.
-Check out these other times snacking can ruin your diet.
+These are the common workouts that don't burn calories.

 You don’t look at your protein bar’s nutrition facts

 Protein bars can be a convenient way to refuel after a gym session, but take a peek at the nutrition label before tearing into it—and look closely, because some have two servings in a single bar, says Crandall.
 “Sometimes protein bars can be really high in sugar and are glorified candy bars,” she says.
 Others use sugar alcohol as a sweetener, making them look lower in sugar, even though they can be bad for you too, says Rumsey.
 Your body can’t process sugar alcohol, so you might end up feeling bloated, crampy, or just plain unsatisfied.
 “It has a sweet taste, but there are no calories associated with it,” says Rumsey, “so the brain isn’t registering it, and we often crave more sweets later in the day.”